wikimedia/jquery.ime/README.md

 http://localhost:8000/examples/index.html
 ```
 Alternatively you can use tools like webfsd.
 If you know how to use advanced
-web servers like apache or nginx, you already know how to put the code in a
+web servers like Apache or Nginx, you already know how to put the code in a
 webserver.

 Plugin Options